sical/Data-Visualization-with-Deep-Learning/README.md

  > tutorials available here https://www.tensorflow.org/tutorials/ .

- To have quickly have global view of this platform, you can see those videos (5 minutes each)
+ To quickly have global view of this platform, you can see those videos (5 minutes each)

  > TensorFlow : https://www.youtube.com/watch?v=2FmcHiLCwTU